sriharsha0984/Segmentational-Analysis-of-EV-Market-in-India/README.md

 This was a group project consisting of 4 members

-this repo includes 3 different datasets, their respective notebook files(please remove the "#" in the beginning of the library names) and a project report which includes detalied analysis on EV startup in INDIA
+this repo includes 3 different datasets, their respective notebook files and a project report which includes detalied analysis on EV startup in INDIA